 b.
 How many buy-ins should you have behind to start playing?

 Having a comfortable bankroll is very important.
-Reason being it is virtually impossible to win every time you play poker, and if you don't plan your bank roll you can bust your bank roll even before you realise it.
-The rule of thumb for managing your bank roll is that you should never risk more than 5% of your bank roll in any one sitting, also play stakes where 5% of your bank roll is equal to 1 buy in of 50 blinds that particular stakes.
+The reason being it is virtually impossible to win every time you play poker, and if you don’t plan your bankroll you can bust your bankroll even before you realize it.
+The rule of thumb for managing your bankroll is that you should never risk more than 5% of your bankroll in any one sitting, also play stakes where 5% of your bankroll is equal to 1 buy-in of 50 blinds that particular stakes.

 Stakes: 10/20 blinds